 - Visual: Like verbal, visual assesses remembering and recognizing visual information, such as images or patterns.

-We often assess for more than one type, starting with a comprehensive assessment before narrowing things down to more specific measures.
+We often assess for more than one type, including memory loss testing, which may involve several categories.
+We start with a comprehensive assessment before narrowing things down to more specific measures.
 Even if you suspect a deficit in one area or another, memory testing is designed to detect more subtle differences and strengths that may be as helpful as knowing your challenges.

 Short-Term Memory Test Examples